gollum/gollum/README.md

 Gollum detects the page file format via the extension, so files must have one of the supported extensions in order to be converted.

-Page files may only contain lowercase alphanumeric characters and dashes, plus the extension.
-For example: `tpw.md` and `apples-and-bananas.rst`.
+Page file names may contain any printable UTF-8 character except space (U+0020) and forward slash (U+002F).
+If you commit a page file with any of these characters in the name and push the repository to GitHub, a commit will be made on GitHub's side that replaces those characters with a dash (U+002D).

 Even though page files may be placed in any directory, there is still only a single namespace for page names, so all page files should have globally unique names regardless of where they are located in the repository.

-The special page file `home.ext` (where the extension is one of the supported formats) will be used as the entrance page to your wiki.
+The special page file `Home.ext` (where the extension is one of the supported formats) will be used as the entrance page to your wiki.
 If it is missing, an automatically generated table of contents will be shown instead.